December, 2025

 Philip Wimer

 Philip Wimer (1757-1839), fourth great-grandfather, born in Frankfurt, Germany, served in the Virginia Militia cavalry during the Revolutionary War, led by Captain Peter Hull of Augusta County.
-Philip Wimer was present at the Battle of Guilford Courthouse with Virginia militia forces on March 15, 1781, He participated in the Siege of Yorktown in 1781, which was a decisive victory leading to the British surrender and American independence.
-Philip Wimer was originally sold into indentured servitude but after seven years joined the militia and fought on the Patriot side.
+Philip Wimer was present at the Battle of Guilford Courthouse with Virginia militia forces on March 15, 1781, where he was likely in the Second Line of defense (see above).
+He participated in the Siege of Yorktown in 1781, which was a decisive victory leading to the British surrender and American independence.
+Philip Wimer was originally sold into indentured servitude (on arrival in America in 1771) but after seven years joined the militia and fought on the Patriot side.